Cybersecurity Awareness for Seniors

 Prevention

-Report suspicious calls to the FTC or local authorities.
+• Report scams to the FTC or local authorities.

 Home Repair and Contractor Fraud